Snoerenlab/General-codes/README.md

 # Python-codes
 Contains python used for data analysis.

-Note: it is based on python 3.7 from Anaconda.
+Note: it is based on python 3.8 from Anaconda.
+(unless the name mentions 3.7 instead)